 All three are suitable contenders for online gambling supremacy, especially when the trend is becoming publicly traded companies.
-But it’s still too early to determine how lucrative the online gaming sector can become.
+But it’s still too early to determine how lucrative the US online casino and online gambling sectors can become.

 Howard Klein, publisher of The House Edge, a casino investment site, may have said it best when he wrote, “DraftKings and Penn National are both good companies, along with six other key competitors.”

 “A good time to revisit an entry point will be about halfway through the NFL season … for now, unless you are a short-term round-tripper believing all the dumb money that has migrated into the [online gaming] sector will continue flowing, just watch and wait.”